 Committees are mandated to conduct site inspections to assess the implementation of county projects and services.
 However, many committees have neglected this responsibility, choosing instead to rely on second-hand information from county officials.
 Where they conduct inspection visits, their reports are either not forthcoming or do not provide information that may help to hold to account executive officials who continue to act with impunity.
 A critical area of concern is the physical planning and construction area.
 We have left executive officials in the planning department to run their affairs with little accountability.
-This neglect has resulted in the blatant disregard of the Physical Planning Act, leading to the approval of substandard buildings and the proliferation of rogue developers who

-Planning Act (Cap 286) require involvement of residents before approval of any development.
+This neglect has resulted in the blatant disregard of the Physical Planning Act, leading to the approval of substandard buildings and the proliferation of rogue developers who prioritize profit over safety and quality.
+For instance, Section 19 of the Physical Planning Act (Cap 286) require involvement of residents before approval of any development.
 Unfortunately, this has been disregarded on many occasions.
 Without strict oversight, illegal developments have continued to emerge, endangering lives and contributing to Nairobi's growing urban chaos.
 The failure of the Sectoral Committee on Planning and Housing to conduct regular inspections and enforce compliance has allowed these violations to persist, putting residents at risk of disasters such as building collapses.

-iii) Complacency and Laxity Among Committee Members
+c) Complacency and Laxity Among Committee Members